 You should also see your doctor if you develop chickenpox or shingles or come into contact with someone who has chickenpox or shingles.
 These infections can be severe if you’re on infliximab.
 You may need antiviral treatment, and your infliximab may be stopped until you’re better.

-Anti-TNF drugs have been associated with some types of skin cancer – these can be readily treated when diagnosed early.
+Anti-TNF drugs have been linked with some types of skin cancer – these can be readily treated when diagnosed early.
+Make sure you use suitable protective sun cream when you’re out in the sun, and see your doctor promptly if you notice any changes in your skin.
 Research so far hasn’t shown an increased risk of other cancers.

-Very rarely, people taking infliximab may develop a condition called drug-induced lupus, which can be diagnosed by a blood test.
+Very rarely, people taking infliximab may develop a condition called drug-induced lupus.
 Symptoms include a rash, fever and increased joint pain.
-If you develop these symptoms you should contact your rheumatology team.
+If you develop these symptoms you should contact your specialist team.
 This condition is generally mild and usually clears up if infliximab is stopped.

-- Try to avoid close contact with people with severe active infections.
+- Try to avoid close contact with people you know have an infection.

-You'll probably be taking methotrexate as well as infliximab.
-Check with your doctor before starting any new medications, and always remember to mention you’re on infliximab if you’re treated by anyone other than your usual rheumatology team.
+You may be taking methotrexate as well as infliximab.
+Check with your doctor before starting any new medications, and always remember to mention you’re on infliximab if you’re treated by anyone other than your usual healthcare team.